Abhay2004Kumar/Stable-broCode/README.md

 # 🚀 BroCode Editor

-A modern, feature-rich online code editor with WebContainer integration, AI-powered assistance, and multi-framework support.
+A modern, feature-rich online code editor with WebContainer integration, AI-powered assistance, multi-framework support, and an integrated online compiler.